Passion fruit vs. Guava — Health Impact and Nutrition Comparison

 What are the actual differences?

 Other than their nutritional content difference, health impacts, and weight loss applications, we have certain differences that are also important to mention.

-On the other hand, there are also different types for guava: red Malaysian guava and red Indian guava,, which are suitable for eating.
+On the other hand, there are also different types of guava: red Malaysian guava and red Indian guava, which are suitable for eating.
 Mexican cream guava and lemon guava are suitable for desserts and frosting.
 There is also a very peculiar guava which is called strawberry guava due to its peculiar strawberry flavor.
 Other types also exist; however, these are the most commonly found in markets.

 Passion fruit has a longer shelf life which can last up to 1 month in unrefrigerated conditions, mostly due to its hard shell.
 On the other hand, guava has a shorter shelf life, and this is due to its softer shell as compared to that of passion fruit.

 Passion fruit is more expensive than guava.
 This is mostly due to its delicacy and sensitivity in agriculture.
 The vine is very sensitive to the change of almost all variables.
 If any variable changes, the passion fruit yield might become very sour.